What is a LIRP?

 Illustrated Rate based on historical returns | 6.24% | 6% | 5.73% |

-It’s also important to make a comparison in the event that Harold decides to wait 10 years before pulling the trigger without increasing his monthly outlay in his LIRP.
+It’s also important to compare if Harold decides to wait ten years before pulling the trigger without increasing his monthly outlay in his LIRP.

-Sample LIRP for a 45 year old male
+Sample Tax-Free Retirement Plan for a 45 year old male

 North American | Allianz | National Life | |